azure-ad-b2c/Scripts/GettingStarted/README.md

 ### 6. Create the Custom Policy apps IdentityExperienceFramework and ProxyIdentityExperienceFramework

+In the [custom policy get started](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started#register-identity-experience-framework-applications) documentation, it describes that you need to register two applications to sign up and sign in local accounts.
+If you **haven't** registered these two apps in the portal already, you can do that by running the below command.
+If you **have** registered them, skip this.

 ```Powershell
 New-AzureADB2CIdentityExperienceFrameworkApps
 ```

 ### 7. Create an App Registration for a test webapp that accepts https://jwt.ms as redirectUri

 To test the Custom Policy you need to register a dummy webapp in the portal that you can use.
 This is described in the tutorial for how to register an app and can be found here under section [Register a web application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-preview#register-a-web-application).
+The script will register a WebApp in your B2C tenant that redirects to http://jwt.ms.

 ```Powershell
 New-AzureADB2CTestApp -n "Test-WebApp"
 ```

+This command may fail on granting permissions.
+This will happen if you haven't given your graph app (the one you created above with aadb2c-create-graph-app.ps1) the permission Directory.ReadWrite.All.
+In that case, go to portal.azure.com and manually grant the app the permissions.

+If the graph app do not have the Application.ReadWrite.All permission, it will fail updating the manifest settings and you are better of deleting the app and to redo this step after you have given the graph app the Application.ReadWrite.All permission.

 ### 8. Create Facebook secret